 and in fact, check out the other perfect place to experience the cherry blossom for a day trip from Hiroshima to Iwakuni and Miyajima!

 In a nutshell, I took off from Okayama and spent 2 days in Matsuyama.
 On day 1 we went to the city center – Matsuyama Castle Town (for the cherry blossom) and the main shopping streets; on Day 2, I visited the Dōgo-onsen shopping street, Ishite Temple, and Dōgo park for more cherry blossom excitement.
 So here we go!
 Day 1 in Matsuyama.

 Going to Matsuyama

-Matsuyama is located at the corner of Northeast Shikoku and charmingly surrounded by the Seto Inland Sea.
+Matsuyama is located at the corner of Northeast Shikoku and is charmingly surrounded by the Seto Inland Sea.
 In fact, it’s a little far from the other two main cities in the country (both three hours away from Takamatsu or Okayama).
 But well, I thought my plan was perfect to hit one bird with two stones – Okayama > 3 hours train to Matsuyama > 2.5 hours ferry to Hiroshima, and then I met the most amazing cherry blossom I have ever seen.
 No complaints.

 Both rapid bus and JR trains are available @ the Okayama station.
 The costs were roughly the same, the time required was roughly the same, and the level of comfortableness was also the same – basically, it’s up to your personal choice.
 If I really have to point out each method’s problem, I didn’t have to change vehicles taking buses or enjoy higher flexibility with my traveling schedule by taking the train: Express bus Okayama – Matsuyama.

 The “Botchan Ressha”

 The replica steam locomotive ride – 坊っちゃん列車 – was based on a novel written by a great Japanese novelist Natsume Sōseki (夏目漱石) of the Meiji period, set in the city of Matsuyama.